eschoysman/Mapper/README.md

 ## Customize the mapping

-So far we only saw how to create default mapping, but rarely is the mapping we want at the end!
+So far we only saw how to create default mapping, but rarely is the mapping we want at the end: this library allow using 12674 different ways to create a custom mapping!

+// TODO

+---
+<a href="logging"></a>

+## Logging

+The library used to log is `slf4j` (Simple Logging Facade for Java, http://www.slf4j.org/) and this allows you to use the logger library you prefer.

+The following libraries worked successfully:
+- SLF4J Simple
+- JUL (java.util.logging)
+- logback
+- log4j

+// TODO

+---
+<a href="spring"></a>

+## Spring

+The `Mapper` class is annotated with `@Component`, so you can create a bean to autowired a `Mapper` instance to use inside your Spring project.

 // TODO